745talha/Airline-management-system-Admin-Panel/README.txt

 Work and you’ll get what you need; work harder and you’ll get what you want.
-(Prabakaran Thirumalai)

-Home + Logins + Flight Leg  ---> Saad Ali(FA19-BCS-079)
-AddFlight + Leg Instance + Employee Detail+CreateEmployeeAccount --->  Muhammad Talha Sharif(FA19-BCS-064)
-Customer Detail + Aircraft + Airport --->  Farhan Tariq(FA19-BCS-070)

 Login: